deetyk25/deetya-personal-web/README.md

 # deetya-personal-web

 These are the files for my website that I created with CSS, HTML, and JavaScript.
-It is a work in progress as of October 2025.
+It's deployed with the help of Vercel.